Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Calls to later functions must be followed by either `later:` or `later ignore`, or `later repeat`.
-Calls to regular functions *can't* use this syntax, so the two are kept strictly separate.
-You need to know in advance if the function you're calling is a later function, **but the compiler will in many cases tell you when you did it wrong** before you even run the program.
-For the other uncaught cases, you'll get an `InvalidCallError`.
+Calls to regular functions can use this syntax, or regular calls.
+This means you need to know in advance if the function you're calling is possibly a later function, **but the compiler will in many cases tell you when you did it wrong** before you even run the program.
+For the other uncaught cases, you'll get an `InvalidCallError` whenever you call a later function incorrectly.

 ### Rule 2: You can't inline nest later calls.